JonasJurczok/maven101/tasks/02_dependencies/dependencies.md

 In the folder `02_dependencies` you will find a pom file that just describes a basic project.
 To make it compile you will need to add a dependency to the [guava library](https://github.com/google/guava).

+If you are ready execute `mvn clean verify -Ptask2` in the root of the project and reload this page.

 ## Finding dependency definitions

 To add a dependency to your project you need to know the three values for `groupId`, `artifactId` and `version` that